When putting together a strength and conditioning program for your athletes, there are a number of factors to take into consideration:

 - Any injuries individual athletes may have

-Once you know what is important for you programmatically, then it’s time to put your plan together.
+Once you know what is important for you programmatically, then it’s time to put your strength and conditioning plan together.
 Always think long-term and remember where it is you are trying to take your athletes.
 Always think about what movements you are working towards and which competition(s) the athletes are gearing up for.
-As mentioned earlier, keep it simple to start, especially if you’re new to creating your own programs.
 A very simple and effective model to follow, especially if your athletes are novice/beginners (which most are even through the early college years), goes as follows:

 Phase 1: Hypertrophy Phase / General Preparation (high volume, low intensity)